 The overall goal for the ILF-COM endeavour is to agree and validate international measures to be used by the lymphoedema community in both clinical practice and research.
 This should assist in providing robust guidance for reimbursement agencies.

 Twelve countries have agreed to be part of the ILF-COM project and all first interviews with each country are now completed.
 A number of interviews with industry representatives have also taken place about issues surrounding chronic oedema and reimbursement.

-During 2018 and 2019 an international survey is being conducted by active involvement of identified key stakeholders.
-The survey is currently available in English, Italian, Dutch, Danish, and Turkish and we expect to have French, French Canadian and German translations available in the near future.
-We invite all interested patients, health care professionals and industry representatives to take part in the survey which can be accessed via this link: https://www.surveymonkey.com/r/CYSCKKT
+During 2018 and 2019 an international survey has been conducted by active involvement of identified key stakeholders.
+The survey was currently available in several translations.
+More than 8,000 patients, health care professionals and industry representatives have taken part in the survey, which was closed early April.

 Undertaking the international survey serves several purposes including identifying: